List of jugglers

 A juggler is a person who practices object manipulation for entertainment, sport or recreation.
 Famous professional jugglers have come from many countries and have performed their skills live in circuses, variety theatres, casinos, cruise ships, festivals, street venues and on television.
-This list shows notable jugglers for reasons of success as a professional performer, world record holder, official competition winner or inventor of patterns or tricks.
+The following is a list of jugglers who are notable for professional success as a performer, world records, official competition titles or the invention of patterns or tricks.